aravindk2604/turtlebot3_blockly_wiki/docs/source/about.rst

 You can order the TurtleBot3 `here <https://dabit.industries/collections/turtlebot-3>`_.

 TurtleBot3 is available in two variants - Waffle and Burger.
-Waffle has an Intel RealSense camera for 3D perception and the Burger doesn't.
-The Burger is a stacked up model whereas the Waffle has a wider base.
+Waffle comes with an Intel :sup:`®` RealSense :sup:`TM` camera for 3D perception and the Burger doesn't.
+All other sensors are available in both models.
+The Burger is a stacked up model of the TurtleBot3 whereas  Waffle has a wider base (perhaps intentionally named after the way they look).

 `Waffle <https://dabit.industries/products/turtlebot-3-waffle>`_
 ****************************************************************